-A. An appeal to the Principal must be requested in writing to and received by the school principal or designee within two (2) calendar days after the principal's or designee's suspension decision is
+- A. An appeal to the Principal must be requested in writing to and received by the school principal or designee within two (2) calendar days after the principal's or designee's suspension decision is received by the student or parent and must specify what part of the out-of-school suspension decision is being appealed.
+The parent/student may appeal one or both of the following: - a.

-- a.
 The finding of guilt of the charge(s) by the principal or designee for which the student was suspended; and/or - b.
 The reasonableness and length of the suspension. - B. The suspension decision will become final and unappealable if a request for appeal is not timely submitted. - C. Upon receipt of the request for an appeal, the Principal shall confirm the suspension falls within the category of suspensions to which an appeal to the Site Committee is authorized.
 If the Principal or designee determines the period of suspension is greater than ten (10) school days, or if for any reason, the short-term suspension is extended beyond ten (10) school days prior to the committee hearing, the procedures applicable to long-term suspensions must be followed and the student must be given the opportunity to appeal any adverse decision as provided by this policy for long-term suspensions. - D. The Principal or designee shall appoint a Site Committee to hear the appeal.
 The Site Committee shall consist of not less than three District employees, who shall be a minimum of two teachers assigned to the school site and an administrator or counselor not involved with the suspension of the student.
 The Site Committee shall designate a chairperson.
 No administrator or teacher who witnessed the misconduct or any teacher teaching the student during the current semester shall serve on the Site Committee. - E. The short-term appeal must be submitted in writing that includes all reasons, rationale, and facts that are deemed appropriate as to the nature of the appeal. - F. The Site Committee will conduct a full review of the issues appealed.
 The appeal review will include policies or regulations related to the student's misconduct; read, refer to, or distribute the policy, rule or regulation which the student's misconduct violated; and any statements or submit documentary evidence which support the suspension decision.
 The student or parent will explain the student's position and/or make statements or submit documentary evidence relating to the appealed issues in writing. - G. Evidence by witnesses shall be submitted to the Site Committee in writing only.
 For evidence supplied by student witnesses, the Site Committee shall have the authority to restrict the identity of the student witnesses.
 In this case, the Principal or designee will inform the Site Committee of the information received from students and explain why the Principal or designee believes that information received is valid and supports the suspension decision - H. The Site Committee meeting is closed to the public. - I. Legal counsel is permitted to provide information and documentation for the appeals process that can be reviewed by the Site Committee.